 Every person must weigh the pros and cons for themselves on whether they should go see a Psychologist.
 Seeing a professional is right for some but not for others.
 Using this list of pros and cons you can figure out whether going to see a Psychologist is right for you.

 The average adult requires 7 to 9 hours of sleep to ensure they are able to function well the next day whether at work or in school.
-Sleep helps to revitalize the body but in order to have a great nap, you need to have a steady bed, a good mattress and (preferably) a great goose down comforter.
+Sleep helps to revitalize the body but in order to have a great nap, you need to have a steady bed, a good mattress and (preferably in my opinion) a down comforter!

 The above combination will help provide your body with the necessary comfort and elevation needed.
 Below are benefits of sleep to your psychological well being.

 While you sleep, your mind stays busy allowing you to have sweet dreams and in other instances, nightmares.
 Studies have shown that if you want to learn something and be able to commit it to memory, practice it when sleeping.
 Be it Spanish or a new tennis swing or a new trick, practicing it while you sleep helps to improve your memory.
 This process is called consolidation.

 Helps to spur creativity